paulhedlund/experiencebuilderGISLIS/Exercises/Coding1.md

     ![](img/ex2/code1_pc3.png)

 5)	Navigate to the **C:\ArcGISExperienceBuilder** folder and select it.
-You should now see all the Experience Builder folders in VS Code and seen here.
+You should now see all the Experience Builder folders in VS Code as seen here.

     ![](img/ex2/code1_pc4.png)